-The impetus for the growth in debt is the rising cost of medical school.
-And for medical students and doctors, it’s crucially important to understand how increasing debt affects your financial life.
+For medical students and doctors, it’s important to understand how increasing debt affects your financial life.

 Why Medical School Debt Matters

-Depending on the repayment plan you choose, it could take anywhere from 10 to 25 years.
+Depending on the repayment plan you choose, it could take 10 to 25 years.
 But you can always pay back your loans faster if you pay more toward them.

 Medical School Repayment Options

 Here are the different repayment plans for federal loans and how long each plan could feasibly take:

 The standard repayment plan takes 10 years.
 This is the default plan, so if you want a different plan, you have to tell your loan provider.